-Therefore, in view of the foregoing, it is a primary object of the present invention to render innocuous or sterilize medical materials by heating them with radio frequency waves.
-A further object or aspect of the invention is to dispose of sterilized medical and veterinary waste in an environmentally safe manner.
+Therefore, in view of the foregoing, it is a primary object of the present invention to render harmless or disinfect 12 medical materials by heating them with radio-frequency waves.
+A further object or aspect of the invention is to dispose of disinfected medical and veterinary waste in an environmentally safe manner.
 Additional objects, advantages, and novel features of the invention will be set forth in part in the description which follows, and in part will become apparent to those skilled in the art upon examination of the following, or may be learned by practice of the invention.